Despite being largely associated with metal music, seven-string guitars are very far removed from a contemporary development in guitar design.

 Sticking with brands who are not massive, Caparison are a high-end brand, started in 1995, by former employees of Jackson/Charvel.
 Instead of ripping off their former employers, they aim to apply engineering knowledge that will serve the player better.

-With a traditional Superstrat body shape, at first glance, the TAT Special looks like just another shred-machine, except maybe a bit fancier – it’s hard to miss that flamed maple top!
+With a traditional Superstrat body shape, at first glance, the TAT Special (link to website) looks like just another shred-machine, except maybe a bit fancier – it’s hard to miss that flamed maple top!

 The neck is a maple/walnut ply, which fits to the body via through-neck construction.
 An ebony fingerboard sits on the neck.
 The neck has an unusual 27 frets.